·

 One thing we remarked about Oslo (and maybe Norway) is that they LOVE statues.
 We don't recall having seen so many before in a single city and surely the Vigeland Installation – located in the Frogner Park – is the climax of this statuemania of Oslo.
 With over 200 bronze, granite and cast iron statues by artist Gustav Vigeland, the park is open 24 hours everyday of the year with no admission fee to fulfill the vision of the artist to be a true public space open to people from Oslo and beyond.

-- The Fountain - After the bridge, the path goes on through a rose garden that take us to the Fountain, one of the most emblematic sights of the park.
-While six giant statues depicting men with different ages hold the main vessel with the water spring, there are 20 statues around it with tree groups representing the "tree of life".
-These trees shelter groups of human figures which are a romantic expression of Man's relationship to nature through different stages of human life as you go around it, from the childhood and teenage phase through adulthood, elderly ages and death.
+After the bridge, the path continues through a rose garden leading to the Fountain, one of the park’s most emblematic sights.
+Six giant statues of men at different ages hold the main vessel containing the water spring.
+Surrounding it are 20 statues arranged in three groups representing the "tree of life."
+These trees shelter groups of human figures that romantically express Man’s relationship to nature through different life stages—from childhood and adolescence, through adulthood and old age, to death.

-- The Monolith - Standing at the highest point of the park and measuring 17 meters, this sculpture is carved out from a single gigantic granite block and depicts 121 figures climbing on one another as if fighting or supporting their way to the top.
-It was interpreted as a kind of vision of resurrection and of the spiritual evolution of human being through the ages.
-The plateau where it is located can be accessed by eight wrought iron gates also depicting human figures and there are 36 statues around it representing different stages of live still in the "circle of life" theme: from a loving young couple to a pile of dead bodies.
+At the highest point of the park stands The Monolith, a 17-meter sculpture carved from a single enormous granite block.
+It depicts 121 figures climbing over one another, as if struggling or supporting each other on their way to the top.
+This piece is often interpreted as a vision of resurrection and the spiritual evolution of humanity through time.
+The plateau where it stands is accessed by eight wrought iron gates, also decorated with human figures.
+Around it are 36 statues that represent different stages of life, continuing the “circle of life” theme—from a loving young couple to a pile of dead bodies.

 TRAVEL ESSENTIALS